Code of Conduct for Library Users

 The University of Kansas Libraries are publicly-accessible facilities where we seek to provide accommodations suitable for all library users.
 In the interest of protecting the rights of all library users and in order to provide an environment suitable for pursuit of scholarly activities, the University of Kansas Libraries have enacted a Code of Conduct for Library Users.
 This Code of Conduct supplements existing University and Library policies and provides guidance for all library users.
 Library users must ensure their use of library facilities, services, collections, and electronic resources does not infringe on or disrupt the work, research, and use by other library users.
 The Code of Conduct is designed to encourage maintenance of a positive and productive learning environment in which all persons treat each other with respect and courtesy.

 Libraries' Commitment to Our Users

 The University of Kansas Libraries are committed to providing the highest level of service, access and instruction to all library users.
 The Libraries’ primary mission is to serve the students, faculty and staff of the University of Kansas.

-For information about available library services, see the Libraries’ Access Policy.
+For information about available library services, see the Libraries’ Policies for Access to Library Services.

-To read the mission statement of the University of Kansas Libraries, see Mission.
+To read the mission statement of the University of Kansas Libraries, see Mission, Vision, and Values statement.

 Expectations of library users include, but are not limited to: